-As of June 30, 2015, we had no outstanding Yen:USD forward contracts.
+As of September 30, 2015, we had no outstanding Yen:USD forward contracts.
 Approximately ¥14.7 million remained at December 31, 2014 for our Yen forward contracts that matured on January 5, 2015.
 The December 31, 2014 asset balance related to these forward contracts was \$0.1 million and was included in deferred costs and other assets.
 We have reported the changes in fair value for these forward contracts in earnings.
 The underlying currency adjustments on the foreign currency denominated receivables are also reported in income and generally offset the amounts in earnings for these forward contracts.

-In the third quarter of 2014, we entered into Euro:USD forward contracts, which were designated as net investment hedges, with an aggregate €150.0 million notional value which mature through August 11, 2017.
-During the second quarter, one forward contract with a €50.0 million notional value was settled.
-The June 30, 2015 asset balance related to the remaining €100.0 million forward contracts was \$22.9 million and is included in deferred costs and other assets.
+In the third quarter of 2014, we entered into Euro:USD forward contracts, which were designated as net investment hedges, with an aggregate \in 150.0 million notional value which mature through August 11, 2017.
+During the second quarter of 2015, one forward contract with a \in 50.0 million notional value was settled.
+The September 30, 2015 asset balance related to the remaining \in 100.0 million forward contracts was \$23.1 million and is included in deferred costs and other assets.
 The December 31, 2014 asset balance related to these forward contracts was \$19.1 million and was included in deferred costs and other assets.
-We apply hedge accounting to these forward contracts and report the changes in fair value in other comprehensive income (loss).
+We apply hedge accounting to these forward contracts are offset by changes in fair value in other comprehensive income (loss).
 Changes in the value of these forward contracts are offset by changes in the underlying hedged Euro-denominated joint venture investment.

-The total gross accumulated other comprehensive loss related to our derivative activities, including our share of the other comprehensive loss from joint venture properties, approximated \$21.2 million and \$45.8 million as of June 30, 2015 and December 31, 2014, respectively.
+The total gross accumulated other comprehensive loss related to our derivative activities, including our share of the other comprehensive loss from joint venture properties, approximated \$25.3 million and \$45.8 million as of September 30, 2015 and December 31, 2014, respectively.